-The UNC School of Government seeks to hire a tenure-track assistant professor to specialize in land use and planning.
+The School of Government seeks a tenure-track assistant professor of public law and government to specialize in the area of land use law and planning.
 The faculty member will focus on the core substantive areas of zoning, land subdivision, related development regulations, and city and county planning.

 These core areas of land use law involve wide-ranging and substantial legal issues, including local ordinance adoption and interpretation, permitting and enforcement, statutory authority and state preemption, and Constitutional limitations.
 Several other fields are intertwined with these core areas, including planning policy, local environmental law, transportation planning, and code enforcement.

-The faculty member will write for, advise, plan courses for, and teach North Carolina local and state government officials, including planning and zoning officials, city and county attorneys and managers, elected local government officials, citizen boards (such as planning boards, boards of adjustment, historic preservation commissions), legislators, legislative staff, citizens, the media, and others interested in these legal topics.
-Work is centered in Chapel Hill, but requires occasional travel and consultation around the state.
-Faculty appointments are year-round (rather than for the 9-month academic year).
+Participating in the planning of, and teaching in, programs and conferences for North Carolina local and state government officials, including planning and zoning officials, city and county attorneys and managers, elected local government officials, and citizen boards (such as planning boards, boards of adjustment, historic preservation commissions).

-Established as the Institute of Government in 1931, the School of Government UNC-Chapel Hill has 46 faculty members and its mission is to improve the lives of North Carolinians through engaged scholarship that helps public officials understand and improve state and local government.
+As the largest university-based local government training, advisory, and research organization in the United States, the UNC-Chapel Hill School of Government offers up to 200 courses, webinars, and specialized conferences for more than 12,000 public officials each year.
+Established as the Institute of Government in 1931, the School of Government’s mission is to improve the lives of North Carolinians through engaged scholarship that helps public officials understand and improve state and local government.
 For more information about the School's mission and history, visit (https://www.sog.unc.edu/about/mission-and-history).

 Education and Experience:

-Excellent writing skills, strong academic background, and a commitment to public service required.
-A record of, or demonstrated potential for, teaching, advising, and scholarship required.
+Excellent writing skills, strong academic background, and a demonstrated commitment to public service required.
 Work experience in identified legal specialties is desirable, but not required.
 Master's degree in city and regional planning or a related field is desirable, but not required.

 The University of North Carolina at Chapel Hill is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or status as a protected veteran.